vic3lord/vic3lord.github.io/content/about.md

 Creating and advocating for advanced methodologies together with developers to have common ground between SRE and devs to have great DevOps culture and to have them impact their daily work.
-- CI/CD with progressive rollouts and canaries (Flagger).
+- CI/CD with progressive rollouts and canaries
-- Feature flags and A/B testing.
+- Feature flags and A/B testing
-- GitOps (Flux).
+- GitOps
-- Ownership of teams and on-call shifts (you build it, you run it).
+- Ownership of teams and on-call shifts (you build it, you run it)
-- Postmortem framework with emphasis on being blameless in order to learn and set up prevention for the future.
+- Postmortem framework with emphasis on being blameless in order to learn and set up prevention for the future
-- ChatOps and chatbots that help devs debug and understand the system without the need of installing tools/scripts by providing a lot of the tasks as a Slack bot to interact with many daily tedious tasks that are automated via simple commands.
+- ChatOps and chatbots that help devs debug and understand the system without the need of installing tools/scripts by providing a lot of the tasks as a Slack bot to interact with many daily tedious tasks that are automated via simple commands

 Contributing to the open-source community for tools we use and love.
-Publishing internal tools as open-source when it's clear it has more general use cases outside of the company and can make the community's lives easier.
+Publishing internal tools as open-source when it's clear it has more general use cases outside the company and can make the community's lives easier.

-### SRE lead (Core team) - Mind (*2023 - 2025*)
+### SRE lead (Founding team) - Mind (*2023 - 2025*)
 Built CI pipelines using Dagger, contributed to the core product reliability and scalability.
 Leveraging Google Cloud Platform, GKE.
 Managed inference infrastructure using various models.

-### SRE lead — Torq (*2020 - 2023*)
+### SRE lead (Founding team) — Torq (*2020 - 2023*)
-As a core-team member and SRE lead at `torq` Or designed and built the cloud-infrastructure on top of Google Cloud Platform.
-Wrote crticial product components using Go.
+As a founding-team member and SRE lead at `torq` Or designed and built the cloud-infrastructure.
+Wrote crticial product components.
+Leading many architectural decisions and implementations.

-### SRE — Apester (*2017 - 2020*)
+### SRE lead — Apester (*2017 - 2020*)
 Migrated the company from AWS EC2 to GCP and Kubernetes, building the new data infrastructure on top of BigQuery, Pub/Sub and Dataflow.

 ### DevOps Engineer — AppCoin (*2015 - 2017*)